 We hear that users know how the data import feature works, but they have a hard time visualizing what their data will look like once it’s added.
 Users also want to know how they can use data in their infographic to add information without adding clutter.

-So with both of those things in mind (great infographics and importing data), we’ve put together a collection of some of the best designed data-driven infographics out there.
+So with these things in mind, we’ve put together a collection of some of the best designed data-driven infographics out there.
 And at the end of this post, check out our guide to importing your data into an amazing infographic of your own!

 This infographic created by Rapolas Jukavicius is a great example of taking less-than-complicated data and designing something amazing.
 Rapolas has charted the budget of an average college student in visually appealing colors and shapes.
 This is a great example of taking something as simple as a spreadsheet and making it far more engaging as an infographic.

 In this infographic, data visualization artist W. Bradford Paley showcases the interconnectedness of different areas of science.
 A networking diagram as complex as this one could be remarkably difficult to follow on paper, but his use of color and layout show areas of emphasis and connections that would be otherwise overlooked in a whitepaper-style presentation.

 This infographic portrays a large amount of information and data in a creative compare-and-contrast way.
 RJ Andrews has organized the daily routines of 16 famous creatives in a familiar, color-coded clock-style presentation.
 This allows the reader to easily draw comparisons between the schedules of many different people at the same time.